A male Buddy for your child

 – address, email address and phone number

-– name and date of birth of your child(ren)
+– name and age of your child(ren)

 The application is confidential.
 It is the main tool for finding your family the most suitable volunteer Buddy.
 Only the voluntary work coordinator will handle it.
+The information provided in the application is only used to organize Buddy activities.

 Send the application to the coordinator of your area.
 The voluntary work coordinator will contact you.